 10:30 – 12:00 P.M.
 Panel 2: Resurgence of Property Principles under the Fourth Amendment

 The modern assumption is that the Fourth Amendment protects privacy, but two recent U.S. Supreme Court cases have re-directed the analysis to bedrock property principles.
 United States v.
 Jones and Florida v.
 Jardines are reminiscent of the pre-Katz Fourth Amendment analysis, invoking property principles including trespass to evaluate the validity of Fourth Amendment searches rather than a reasonable expectation of privacy standard.
 This panel will discuss the pros and cons of an analysis focused on property principles, including possible implications for property rights more generally.
 It will also consider whether the privacy standard in electronic eavesdropping jurisprudence needs to be reconsidered as Justice Sotomayor suggested in Jones.

-Fabio Arcilo, Jr., Professor of Law, Touro Law Center
+Fabio Arcila, Jr., Associate Dean for Research & Scholarship, and Professor of Law, Touro Law Center

 Morgan Cloud, Charles Howard Candler Professor of Law, Emory University

-Orin S. Kerr, Fred C. Stevenson Research Professor of Law, George Washington University
+Orin S. Kerr, Fred C. Stevenson Research Professor of Law, The George Washington University Law School

-Herbert W. Titus, Of Counsel, William J. Olson, P.C., Virginia
+Herbert W. Titus, Of Counsel, William J. Olson, P.C., Vienna, Virginia

-Moderator: Joseph T. Waldo, Waldo & Lyle, Norfolk, Virginia
+Moderator: Joseph T. Waldo, Partner, Waldo & Lyle, P.C., Norfolk, Virginia

 12:00 – 1:15 Lunch